shift31/hostbase/README.md

 ## Installation

-_A rough overview..._
+_A rough overview (everything on a single machine)..._

 1. Download and install [Couchbase Server](http://www.couchbase.com/download)
+2. On your Couchbase server:
+    - Create (or keep) the 'default' bucket.
+This will be used for sessions / cache.
-2. On your Couchbase server, create a bucket called 'hostbase' (you can call it whatever you want, but the default config supports this naming convention)
+    - Create a bucket called 'hostbase' (you can call it whatever you want, but the default config supports this naming convention)
 3. Download and install [Elasticsearch 0.90.5](http://www.elasticsearch.org/downloads/page/2/).
 (Yes, ES 1.0 is out, but the Couchbase Plug-in hasn't been updated yet, and the versions must match.)
 4. On your Elasticsearch server, create an index called 'hostbase' with at least 1 shard...replicas are optional but recommended.
 The data can always be re-indexed by replicating from Couchbase again.
 5. Install the [Couchbase Plug-in for Elasticsearch](http://www.couchbase.com/couchbase-server/connectors/elasticsearch)